microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

 Since the plant frequency response is single pole system, it is sufficient to use voltage mode control to compensate for the plant, using a 2P2Z compensator.

+As this is a frequency controlled converter, the control algorithm controls the PWM switching frequency to regulate the output voltage.

 [Digital Compensator Design Tool](https://www.microchip.com/developmenttools/ProductDetails/DCDT), abbreviated to DCDT, was used to design the 2P2Z compensator.

 To download and install DCDT, please follow the instructions at the link above.